syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/selection.md

 domainurl: ##DomainURL##
 ---

-# Selection in ##Platform_Name## Grid component
+# Selection in ##Platform_Name## Grid control

-You can customize the appearance of the selection in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can customize the appearance of the selection in the Syncfusion ##Platform_Name## Grid control using CSS.
 Here are examples of how to customize the row selection background, cell selection background, and column selection background.

 ## Customizing the row selection background